Juergen089/Udacity-DataScientist-Nanodegree---Starbucks-Capstone-Challenge/README.md

 <a name="additional"></a>
 ### Additional Material:

-In the folder ./data you find a compressed version of the data files
+In the archive data.zip you find the data files used in this project